metaplex-foundation/developer-hub/src/pages/guides/solana-programs.md

 Solana programs are **executable code** that runs on the Solana blockchain.
 They are similar to smart contracts on other blockchain platforms, but with some distinct characteristics and optimizations specific to Solana.

 #### Key Characteristics:
 - **Stateless**: Solana programs do not store state internally.
-Instead, state is stored in accounts.
+Instead, state is stored in seperate accounts on the chain.
-- **Written in Rust**: Programs are typically written in Rust, leveraging Solana's libraries and tooling.
+- **Written in Rust**: Programs are typically written in Rust.
-- **Executed by Transactions**: Programs are invoked by transactions that specify the program ID and the required accounts.
+- **Executed by Transactions**: Programs are invoked by transactions that specify the program ID and the required accounts and date.

 ## Accounts
-Accounts are a fundamental part of the Solana blockchain and are **used to store both data and SOL**.
+Accounts **used to store both data and SOL**.
 Each account has an owner, which is a program that can modify its data.

 #### Types of Accounts:
 - **Data Accounts**: Store arbitrary data used by programs.
-- **Token Accounts**: Manage token balances (similar to ERC-20 tokens on Ethereum).
+- **SPL Token Accounts**: Manage token balances (similar to ERC-20 tokens on Ethereum).
 - **Program Accounts**: Contain the executable code of a Solana program.

 ## Instructions